angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="pile">{{!Predict}} {{!SW}} {{!Island}} {{!EoA}} {{!TO}}</row>

 If X = 2 then you can build something like a Brainstorm pile that only uses your 1 mana cantrips alongside something like Cavern of Souls to get through the Chalice.
+Alternatively the use of Unearth can help get around the need for a 2 drop using LED as a discard outlet for Oracle instead of *milling* with Predict.

 If you are playing Veil of Summer against Chalice on 0 or 2 then simply casting Veil, or leading a pile with it, will allow your spells to resolve through the Chalice.